 This week, and introduction to Edward II, quite probably the most reviled king in English history.
 So this week he have a bit of a survey of how history has treated the lad, and the chroniclers that have given him his reputation.
 And then we kick of the reign.

-87 Scandal was brought upon the People
+87 Scandal was brought upon the Kingdom

 Edward Ist by Ranulf Higden